 Even the petals and sepals are flushed lavender and three sepals are tipped with small green balls, the size of a radish seed, in place of the spine some other varieties have.

 Flowers are fragrant and foliage is three-lobed and pointed.
-This vine has been hardy all the way to Minnesota when growing near the house foundation.
+This vine has been hardy all the way to Minnesota when growing passion flowers near the house foundation.

 Common Name: Passion Flower